kaltokri/just-the-docs-test/docs/installation/postgresql.md

 > If you don't want to install and maintain a [PostgreSQL] server, take a look at [DCSServerBotLight], which doesn't need a PostgreSQL-database, but has a limited feature set.

 Just download and install [PostgreSQL] from the website (current version at the time of writing is 14, but will run with any newer version than that, too).
-Or you can use a package manager of your choice [Winget] / [Chocolaty]:
+Or you can use a package manager of your choice like [Winget] or [Chocolaty]:
 - `choco install postgresql`
 - `winget install postgresql`